-Also, you need to have the basic knowledge on ANSI, ASME, and API codes.
+Also, you need to have basic knowledge of ANSI, ASME, and API codes.
 Knowing how to handle heavy welding equipment is an added qualification.
 You need to have the ability to identify and troubleshoot crucial details.
 Interpreting schematics and having technical skills are also required to be employed at top companies.

 Traveling the World

-Career in welding will require you to execute difficult welding jobs in the Middle East as well in well-established energy industries and the Gulf of Mexico, which produces 17 percent of all crude oil produced in the United States.
+A career in welding will require you to execute difficult welding jobs in the Middle East as well in well-established energy industries and the Gulf of Mexico, which produces 17 percent of all crude oil produced in the United States.

 High Earning Potential

-Travel welding jobs offer more on top of your standard salary, and some even cover time spent in transportation, such as commuting to and from the job site.
+Jobs offer more on top of your standard salary, and some even cover time spent in transportation, such as commuting to and from the job site.

 You’ll also receive a per diem each day, which is intended to cover hotel, meals, and other miscellaneous expenditures spent while on the road.
 You may be qualified for truck pay, which is a supplement to your hourly rate that you might be paid for driving your own truck and using your own equipment.

-When all of these things are considered, it’s feasible that your real take-home income for a work will be more than the reported hourly rate.
+When all of these things are considered, it’s feasible that your real take-home income for work will be more than the reported hourly rate.

 As a traveling welder, you’ll have the chance to visit intriguing areas on a regular basis and take on new duties while learning about the newest welding techniques and equipment.

-If you have a high school diploma and if you’re eager to travel and ready for a career in welding, having an open, positive attitude toward these possibilities may indicate that traveling welder is the ideal career choice for you.
+If you have a high school diploma and if you’re eager to move and ready for a career in welding, having an open, positive attitude toward these possibilities may indicate that traveling welder is the ideal career choice for you.